wp-plugins/google-maps-bank/readme.txt

 Creating a **[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** has been divided into 7 Steps making it very simple and understandable for a WordPress admin to quickly get done what is needed as per requirements.

-**[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** Regular updates and simplicity of usage along with efficient functionality makes it a perfect choice for your wordpress site to have stunning look.
+**[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** regularly updates the features and simplicity of usage along with efficient functionality makes it a perfect choice for your wordpress site to have stunning look.

 **[Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** can be also upgraded to Premium Editions as and when required without loosing an existing data.

 **[Support Desk - Feel Free to ask your Queries](http://tech-banker.com/forums/forum/google-maps-bank-support/)**

-= Key Features in **Google Maps Bank Lite Edition** : =
+= Key Features in Google Maps Bank Lite Edition : =

 * **Create Maps using a 7 Step Wizard** - Google Maps Bank has been designed and developed keeping in mind simplicity and usefulness.
 A Custom Google Map can be easily created using a 7 Step Wizard.
 * **User Friendly Interface with AJAX Based Functionality** - The Best Point of Google Maps Bank is its User Interface.
 A Layman or a newbie to WordPress can easily use it hazzle free.